I. Course Prefix/Number: MAT 131

 Course Name: Elementary Statistics

 IV.
 Learning Objectives

-J. Calculate the linear correlation coefficients and the regression lines.
+- Calculate and interpret the correlation coefficients and regression lines and their statistical significance.

 • plagiarism (turning in work not written by you, or lacking proper citation),